marcglasberg/asyncredux.com/flutter/basics/async-actions.md

 # Async actions

-If you want to do some asynchronous work, simply declare the action reducer to return `Future<AppState?>`.
+Your action is asynchronous if the return type of its `reduce()` method is `Future<AppState?>`.

+It's only necessary to make your action async if you need to do some asynchronous work inside the `reduce()` method, such as accessing a database, calling a web service, reading a file, etc.

 > Note: In other Redux versions you can only do async work by using the so-called "middleware",
 > which is complex.
 In Async Redux you can simply return a `Future` and it works.

+&nbsp;

 As an example, suppose you want to increment a counter by a value you get from the database.
 The database access is async, so you must use an async reducer: